.

 Wat Chalong, the Vegetarian Festival and Chinese shrines.

-Phuket has a strong spiritual side that many first-time visitors do not expect.
+Phuket is famous for its strong spiritual side, which many first-time visitors do not expect.
 Wat Chalong is the most important Buddhist temple on the island, with a tall stupa that you can climb for a good view.
 Chinese shrines are spread across Phuket Town, a reminder of the island’s Chinese heritage.
 The biggest cultural event is the Phuket Vegetarian Festival, held every year in September or October.
 It is a nine-day celebration at Chinese shrines across the island, famous for intense street processions where spirit mediums perform acts of self-mortification.
 It is fascinating but not for the faint-hearted.

 Read More!